 As part of the KLP Group, KLP Kommunekreditt AS aims to contribute to sustainable investments and responsible business operations.
 Social responsibility is of strategic importance for KLP.
 This is manifested through actions linked to the Group's business.
 KLP is a signatory to the UN Global Compact, and is thereby committed to working for human rights, workers' rights and the environment, and against corruption.
-A detailed description of goals, measures and results is available on KLP's website (https://www.klp.no/en/corporate-responsibility-and-responsible-investment).
+A more detailed descriptions of targets, measures and results can be found on the KLP website, www.klp.no/en.

-KLP Banken signed the UN Principles for Sustainable Banking in the autumn of 2019 and has committed to implementing these principles in its operations.
+KLP Banken AS signed up to the UN Principles for Sustainable Banking in the autumn of 2019 and has committed to implementing these principles in its operations, including those of its subsidiaries.
 The Principles for Sustainable Banking mean that banks are transparent about how their products and services create value for customers and investors, as well as for society as a whole.
 The Principles are intended to guide banks in their work on sustainability, and support society's overall goals in line with the UN Sustainable Development Goals and the Paris Agreement.
-The KLP Banken Group aims to be a driver and sparring partner to help municipalities to make sustainable choices within public administration.
-The Bank offers green loans to municipalities, county authorities and enterprises associated with local government for projects that have a clear positive environmental and climate impact.